fluent/fluentd-docs-gitbook/plugins/parser/syslog.md

 `pri`, `host`, `ident`, `pid` and `message` are included in the event record.
 `time` is used for the event time.

-`pri` value is converted to integer type.
+`pri` value is converted to the integer type.

 If `with_priority` is `false`, `^\<(?<pri>[0-9]+)\>` is removed from the pattern.